 Some of these topics may be uncomfortable.
 Planning for a future where you aren’t present always is, but it is imperative to have some plan set in place before then.
 In having your desires spelled out, you can prevent future hardships.
 During your lifetime, choices can be made that offer you benefits with your taxes, such as write-offs.
 Your estate is a central part of your life, and the life that will go on after yours.
 Planning ahead protects your family, and those closest to you, while also ensuring that your wishes for their lives are met.

-As registered investment advisors, it is our duty to help make the best choices that benefit you, as our client.
+As Investment Advisory Representatives, it is our duty to help make the best choices that benefit you, as our client.
 When planning an estate, that is our only goal.
 We understand the difficulty of such a topic, and are here to assist you in any way you need.
 When planning your estate, we will help you determine the average of your current income, and likely future income, annual expense, current assets and debts, and the tax implications that can hinder or assist your estate.
 These details allow us to set out a plan that meets your needs and your wants.

 Contact us, and we can begin the process of preparing for your future.